UCR-Robotics/ee144/docs/lab3.rst

   ROS Subscriber is the one on the other side to receive and process the messages.
   The required arguments are the topic name ``odom``, the message type ``Odometry``, and a pointer to the callback function.
-  The callback function will be executed (asynchronously; in another thread) whenever a new message is received.
+  The callback function will be executed whenever a new message is received (asynchronously; in another thread).
   We leverage the shared variables in Turtlebot class to store the latest pose of the robot.
   Note that the ``msg`` argument in the callback function is of the type ``Odometry``.
   The definition is specified in